 Even you have successfully installed VLC 3.0 or above and follow all the steps above, you likely still encounter errors like:

-This is because not all the commercial Blu-ray discs are supported by VLC media player so that you might encounter the problem from time to time.
+Commercial Blu-ray disc has developed and renewed the disc protection technology all the time.
+This is why you can not play back Blu-ray disc successfully on VLC Media Player every time.
 VLC can only deal with discs which its library has the corresponding AACS keys, yet the AACS and BD+ DRM libraries and keys won't ship with the Blu-ray discs, as their publishers seem to take everyone as a pirate, even you already spend money just for personnel movie enjoyment.

 So, the problem that "VLC won't Play Blu-ray" is difficult to fix.
-But, in this case, a more powerful Blu-ray player software comes as an alternative to play Blu-ray on Windows and Mac computer.
+Is there an one-fit-all solution or a VLC alternative?
+The answer is YES.
+You can resort to a specialized and powerful Blu-ray player to play Blu-ray disc on your computer without hassle.

 Step 2.
-Insert a Blu-ray Disc into the Program
+Insert Blu-ray Disc You Want to Play

-Connect an external Blu-ray drive to your computer and then insert a Blu-ray disc to the drive.
-Then, click "Open Disc" to load the Blu-ray disc to the program.
+Connect the optical drive with your computer and then insert the Blu-ray disc you want to play back.
+Then click "Open Disc" on the main interface.
+The program will detect the Blu-ray disc automatically.